<< Click to Display Table of Contents >> OPTION |

 option system clone = yes; [yes|no]

 This is a very technical option related to how user-defined functions and procedures behave.
-If set active (default), when calling a function like %= f(#x);, Gekko will clone the function arguments, so that there can be no side-effects on the function arguments after the function call is done.
+If set active (default), when calling a function like %y = f(#x);, Gekko will clone the function arguments, so that there can be no side-effects on the function arguments after the function call is done.
 The option may cost some performance/speed if a function is called with very large objects, like very large matrices etc. Setting the option = no only applies to the types series, list, map and matrix (scalars never have side-effects).

 option system read encoding = auto; [ansi|utf8|auto]